![]() |

 In method MixTransport::UnsaturatedFlowElement::addFields, we declare and define fields on entities and set order of approximation as follows

 Note that we set field space independently from the approximation base.
-We can have different recipes to construct approximation base, for example, [1] and [24].
-Note, to get solvable system of linear equations, pressure head approximation has one order lower that approximation for fluxes.
+We can have different recipes to construct approximation base, for example [1] and [29].
+Note, to get a solvable system of linear equations, the pressure head approximation is one order lower than the approximation for fluxes.
 Here for simplicity, we set homogeneous approximation order, however, implementation can be easily extended to the case where approximation order is locally increased near interfaces or boundary where pressure head is applied.

-In similar way, we declare and define finite elements in MixTransport::UnsaturatedFlowElement::addFiniteElements, as follows
+In a similar way, we declare and define finite elements in MixTransport::UnsaturatedFlowElement::addFiniteElements, as follows

 Note that we create three elements including "MIX", "MIX_BCVALUE" and "MIX_BCFLUX", to evaluate fields in volume, on the boundary where natural conditions are applied and where essential conditions are applied, respectively.